- Salmonella is 1 of 4 key global causes of diarrhoeal diseases.

-- Most cases of salmonellosis are mild, however, sometimes people die from salmonellosis.
-The severity of the disease may depend on host factors and the strain of salmonella.
+- Most cases of salmonellosis are mild; however, sometimes it can be life-threatening.
+The severity of the disease depends on host factors and the serotype of Salmonella.

-- Basic food hygiene practices, such as "cook thoroughly", is recommended as a preventive measure against salmonellosis.
+- Basic food hygiene practices, such as "cook thoroughly", are recommended as a preventive measure against salmonellosis.

-While all serotypes can cause disease in humans, a few are host specific and can reside in only one or a few animal species, for example, Salmonella Dublin in cattle; and Salmonella Choleraesuis in pigs.
+While all serotypes can cause disease in humans, a few are host-specific and can reside in only one or a few animal species: for example, Salmonella enterica serotype Dublin in cattle and Salmonella enterica serotype Choleraesuis in pigs.
 When these particular serotypes cause disease in humans, it is often invasive and can be life-threatening.
 Most serotypes, however, are present in a wide range of hosts.
-Typically, such strains cause gastroenteritis, which is often uncomplicated and does not need treatment, but can be severe in the young, the elderly and patients with weakened immunity.
-This group features Salmonella Enteritidis and Salmonella Typhimurium, the two most important serotypes of salmonellosis transmitted from animals to humans in most parts of the world.
+Typically, such serotypes cause gastroenteritis, which is often uncomplicated and does not need treatment, but disease can be severe in the young, the elderly, and patients with weakened immunity.
+This group features Salmonella enterica serotype Enteritidis and Salmonella enterica serotype Typhimurium, the two most important serotypes of Salmonella transmitted from animals to humans in most parts of the world.

 Symptoms of salmonellosis are relatively mild and patients will make a recovery without specific treatment in most cases.
-However, in some cases, particularly in the very young and in the elderly patients, the associated dehydration can become severe and life-threatening.
+However, in some cases, particularly in children and elderly patients, the associated dehydration can become severe and life-threatening.

-Although large Salmonella outbreaks usually attract media attention, 60 to 80% of all salmonellosis cases are not recognized as part of a known outbreak and are classified as sporadic cases, or are not diagnosed as such at all.
+Although large Salmonella outbreaks usually attract media attention, 60–80% of all salmonellosis cases are not recognized as part of a known outbreak and are classified as sporadic cases, or are not diagnosed as such at all.

 Sources and transmission

 - Salmonella bacteria are widely distributed in domestic and wild animals.
-They are prevalent in food animals such as poultry, pigs, cattle; and in pets, including cats and dogs, birds and reptiles such as turtles.
+They are prevalent in food animals such as poultry, pigs, and cattle; and in pets, including cats, dogs, birds, and reptiles such as turtles.

 - Salmonella can pass through the entire food chain from animal feed, primary production, and all the way to households or food-service establishments and institutions.

-- Person-to-person transmission through the faecal-oral route can also occur.
+- Person-to-person transmission can also occur through the faecal-oral route.

 - Human cases also occur where individuals have contact with infected animals, including pets.
 These infected animals often do not show signs of disease.

 Routine antimicrobial therapy is not recommended for mild or moderate cases in healthy individuals.
 This is because antimicrobials may not completely eliminate the bacteria and may select for resistant strains, which subsequently can lead to the drug becoming ineffective.
-However, health risk groups such as infants, the elderly and immunocompromised patients may need to receive antimicrobial therapy.
+However, health risk groups such as infants, the elderly, and immunocompromised patients may need to receive antimicrobial therapy.
 Antimicrobials are also administered if the infection spreads from the intestine to other body parts.
 Because of the global increase of antimicrobial resistance, treatment guidelines should be reviewed on a regular basis taking into account the resistance pattern of the bacteria based on the local surveillance system.

 Prevention requires control measures at all stages of the food chain, from agricultural production, to processing, manufacturing and preparation of foods in both commercial establishments and at home.

-Some animals can also pass the bacteria directly to people.
 The contact between infants/young children and pet animals that may be carrying Salmonella (such as cats, dogs, and turtles) needs careful supervision.

-National/regional surveillance systems are important means to know and follow the situation of these diseases and also to detect and respond to salmonellosis and other enteric infections in early stages, and thus to prevent them from further spreading.
+National and regional surveillance systems on foodborne diseases are important means to know and follow the situation of these diseases and also to detect and respond to salmonellosis and other enteric infections in early stages, and thus to prevent them from further spreading.